ntemposd/website/content/en/docs/startups/kiwe/index.md

 ## About Kiwe

 An infant crossfunctional tech team of the early 10s.
 Kiwe's goal has been to provide customers with applications matching their needs.
-During the early days of App development, kiwe employed fresh academic knowledge combined with quality market research to launch many interesting projects.
+During the early days of App development, Kiwe employed fresh academic knowledge combined with quality market research to launch many interesting projects.

 ![Team working](kiwe-1.jpg "Working Meeting.")